lobocv/blog/content/posts/richer_golang_errors/index.md

 ```

 If we take a deeper look into the duplicate key error, we may be
-able to capture the essence of what this error signifies and fit it into a category much like the ones used by gRPC and
+able to capture the essence of what this error signals and fit it into a category much like the ones used by gRPC and
 HTTP specifications.

-> **Problem 3: Abstracting and propagating errors from third party dependencies is manually intensive.**
+> **Problem 3: Abstracting and propagating errors from third party dependencies is verbose and manually intensive.**

 ### Not all errors are bad